bobleesj/structure-analyzer-featurizer/README.md

 ## Acknowledgements

-`CAF` is built and maintained with [scikit-package](https://scikit-package.github.io/scikit-package/).
+`SAF` is built and maintained with [scikit-package](https://scikit-package.github.io/scikit-package/).